-Caltrans SB 743 Implementation: https://dot.ca.gov/programs/sustainability/sb-743
+Caltrans SB 743 Implementation Resources: https://dot.ca.gov/programs/esta/sb-743/resources

-Addressing the Needs of Underserved Communities
+Addressing the Needs of Under-Resourced Communities

-Caltrans encourages eligible applicants to apply for Sustainable Communities Competitive Grants to address transportation needs and deficiencies in underserved communities.
-Supporting planning projects that benefit a underserved community is a priority; therefore, a minimum threshold of 50 percent of Sustainable Communities Competitive Grants has been identified for projects that benefit underserved communities, which includes Native American Tribal Governments and rural communities (for transportation planning purposes, rural is defined as all areas of the State that are not included in urbanized areas of 50,000 in population or greater; see map in Appendix C which indicates rural areas).
-In sum, acceptable underserved communities definitions include:
+Caltrans encourages eligible applicants to apply for Sustainable Communities Competitive Grants to address transportation needs and deficiencies in under-resourced communities.
+Supporting planning projects that benefit a under-resourced community is a priority; therefore, a minimum threshold of 50 percent of Sustainable Communities Competitive Grants has been identified for projects that benefit under-resourced communities, which includes Native American Tribal Governments and rural communities (for transportation planning purposes, rural is defined as all areas of the state that are not included in urbanized areas of 50,000 in population or greater; see map in Appendix C which indicates rural areas).
+In sum, acceptable under-resourced communities definitions include:

-- Rural communities of 50,000 or less and outside of urbanized areas - Native American Tribal Governments - Regionally/locally defined underserved communities - At or below 80% Assembly Bill 1550 (Gomez, Chapter 369, Statutes of 2016) - At or above 75% California Department of Education, Free or Reduced Priced Meals Data - At or above 75% CalEnviroScreen Version 4.0 - At or below 25% California Healthy Places Index (HPI)
+- Rural communities of 50,000 or less and outside of urbanized areas - Native American Tribal Governments - Regionally/locally defined under-resourced communities - At or below 80% Assembly Bill 1550 (Gomez, Chapter 369, Statutes of 2016) - At or above 75% California Department of Education, Free or Reduced Priced Meals Data - At or above 75% CalEnviroScreen Version 4.0 - At or below 25% California Healthy Places Index (HPI)